-If your association is considering accounting automation as a way forward, you face a number of choices.
+If your association is considering accounting automation, you face several choices.
 In this post, we’ll talk about some of the major trends we’re seeing at our association clients, and ways these trends could inform your decision-making.

 1. Reducing or eliminating the need for paper documentation

-One of the most significant trends in accounting automation is the focus on reducing the need to physically handle documents and manually enter data.
-During the pandemic, with so many accounting team members working remotely, this has become an even more serious need.
+One of the most significant trends in accounting automation is reducing the need to physically handle documents and manually enter data.

 The accounts payable function — and specifically, online bill payment — is a good example of accounting automation in action.
 Although your bank can provide a partial solution to online bill payment, often the related documentation doesn’t automatically transfer to your own accounting software.
 More effective solutions tend to create their own lifecycle for bill management and payment.
 These solutions may feature automated approval processes and audit trails as they generate payments, and often sync directly with your accounting software.
 Staff in operating units can gain greater visibility into their own budgets, and drill down into specific payments whenever they need to.